AngleProtocol/angle-docs/concepts/hedging-agents/README.md

 The total amount hedged by HAs for a given collateral/stablecoin pair is hence the sum of the product between the amount committed by HAs and their entry price: it is a measure of how much stablecoins issued are backed and insured.

 This quantity is compared to the amount of collateral `in stablecoin value` needed by the protocol to pay back users in case they all want to burn their stablecoins.
-For example, if a user brings 1 wETH to mint 2000 agUSD, and another one burns 1000 agUSD, the amount to hedge is 1000 USD of wETH.
-HAs are able to hedge a fraction of this quantity (close to 100%): this is called the target hedge amount .
+For example, if a user brings 1 wETH to mint 2000 agEUR, and another one burns 1000 agEUR, the amount to hedge is 1000 EUR of wETH.
+HAs are able to hedge a fraction of this quantity (close to 100%): this is called the target hedge amount.

 The hedge ratio of the protocol **for a given stablecoin/collateral pair** is hence defined as: